Reducing Delays in Neurosurgery:

 Shifting the Performance Paradigm: A Team-First Approach

-Incision Assist empowers frontline staff with clear, visual, case-specific guidance—strengthening performance in key daily workflows.
-By helping standardize preparation, reduce variation, and minimize avoidable delays, Assist enables teams to deliver care more efficiently and consistently.
-In addition, teams using Assist consistently report improvements in team dynamics, increased confidence, better preparedness, and reduced stress [4].
+Incision Assist supports frontline staff with clear, visual, case-specific guidance that strengthens performance across key daily workflows.
+By helping standardize preparation and reduce avoidable delays, teams deliver care more efficiently and predictably.
+Hospitals using Assist consistently report stronger team dynamics, greater confidence, improved preparedness, and lower stress levels [4].

 As surgical services worldwide face increasing pressure to do more with less, Assist offers a practical, scalable, and human-centered path to sustainable performance improvement.
 By enhancing—not replacing—existing systems, it supports frontline teams to work confidently and efficiently, saving time and improving outcomes, as reflected in these early results at Salford.
 At the time of writing, the organization is in a trial period and is investigating funding for formal implementation.